 Without a doubt, this electric guitar deserves all the hype.
 It looks and plays better than similar electric guitars in this price range.
 The rigorous inspection, set-up, and warranty are the same as Ibanez’s more expensive models.
 Plus, it comes with a gig bag to transfer it anywhere you go.

-Every beginner who goes through this list carefully should not find it hard making the right choice.
+Every beginner who goes through this list carefully should not find it hard to make the right choice.
 Almost all of the electric guitars on the list will help you perfect your first three chords, and if you’re aspiring to become a pro guitarist, you should not make that mistake of getting an expensive guitar.
 The bitter truth is that they don’t make a fantastic guitarist.